-Entities providing OP Financial Group's investment service, such as member credit institutions, have their own Guidelines for Insiders and Insider Trading.
-The Guidelines contain regulations on inside information, prohibition against abuse of inside information, insider registers, trading restrictions applying to insiders and insider management.
+Entities providing OP Financial Group's investment service, such as member credit institutions, have the Guidelines for Insiders and Insider Trading as part of OP Financial Group's Guidelines for Insiders and Insider Trading.
+The Guidelines contain regulations governing inside information, prohibition against abuse and improper disclosure of inside information, disclosure of insider information, public insider registers, non-public lists of insiders, list of executives as well as reporting and disclosure of transactions, trading restrictions applicable to insiders as well as insider management.
 The Guidelines also cover restrictions imposed on relevant persons and the organisation of supervision of compliance with the restrictions.

-In addition, Pohjola Bank plc and OP Mortgage Bank as OP Financial Group's issuers of securities have their own equivalent guidelines.
-Those with regular access to inside information on securities issued by Pohjola Bank plc and OP Mortgage Bank are included in the non-public company-specific insider registers of these companies.
+In addition, OP Corporate Bank plc and OP Mortgage Bank as OP Financial Group's issuers of securities have separate guidelines on acting as issuers.
+Those who are considered to have ongoing access to all inside information on securities issued by OP Corporate Bank plc and OP Mortgage Bank are included in the permanent non-public company-specific insider lists of these companies.

-The Insider Guidelines and Guidelines on Insider Trading are based, for example, on laws governing securities markets, regulations issued by the Finnish Financial Supervisory Authority and the Securities Trading Instructions for Member Organisations of the Federation of Finnish Financial Services (Finanssialan Keskusliiton sijoituspalveluja tarjoavien jäsenyhteisöjen kaupankäyntiohje).
+The Guidelines for Insiders and Insider Trading are based on laws governing securities markets, such as the Market Abuse Regulation, and regulations issued by the Finnish Financial Supervisory Authority and Guidelines for Insiders of Listed Companies issued by Nasdaq Helsinki.

-The purpose of the Guidelines is to promote confidence those operating in the securities market in OP Financial Group, Pohjola Bank plc and OP Mortgage Bank.
+The Guidelines are aimed at fostering stock market players' trust in OP Financial Group, OP Corporate Bank and OP Mortgage Bank.